Srihari2222/Crop-Yield-Predictor/cyp-frontend-REACT/README.md

-# Building Frontend for the project.
+# Frontend of the project-REACT.

 ### Creating REACT App.
 To crate a react app you need to run a command in your folder : npx create-react-app my-app.